marrlab/DomainLab/README.md

 `bash run_benchmark_slurm.sh your_benchmark_configuration.yaml` to launch different experiments with specified configuraiton.

 For example,  the following result (without any augmentation like flip) is for PACS dataset using ResNet.
+The reader should note that using different neural network, whether pre-trained or not, what kind of preprocessinga and augmentation to use can lead to very different result distributions, which is one of the features DomainLab provide: the above factors get decoupled in DomainLab.

 <div style="align: center; text-align:center;">
 <figure>